Corporate cybercrime is on the rise.

 The objectives of implementing Zero Trust in your organization are as follows:

 The core premise of Zero Trust is “Never trust, always verify.”
-Under Zero Trust, you should grant your users the lowest possible level of permissions needed to perform their job duties, implement reauthorization and monitoring processes, and minimize the impact of potential attacks by assuming a breach at all times.
+Under Zero Trust, you should grant your users the lowest possible level of permissions required to perform their job duties, implement reauthorization and monitoring processes, and minimize the impact of potential attacks by always assuming a breach at all times.

 Armed with this critical information about Zero Trust’s origins and aims, we are now ready to delve into the details of how you can implement Zero Trust in your organization.